 A Roth IRA allows you to avoid future taxation of your retirement funds by making nondeductible contributions now.
-Contributions for the 2016 tax year can be made up to and including the April 2017 tax-filing deadline.
+Contributions for the 2018 tax year can be made up to and including the 2018 tax-filing deadline (not including extensions).
 This includes contributions made to Discover Roth IRA CDs, which offer guaranteed rates, flexible terms, and FDIC insurance up to the maximum amount allowed by law.

 The following is a partial summary of the rules for Roth IRAs:

-Contributions are limited to $5,500 a year for the 2016 tax year.
+Contributions are limited to $5,500 a year for the 2018 tax year.
 Investors aged 50 and older can make an additional $1,000 “catch up” contribution annually.
 Contribution limits for the 2019 tax year are going up to $6,000 and also allow an additional $1,000 “catch up” contribution for investors aged 50 and over.

-Income thresholds, such as your modified adjusted gross income (MAGIs), determine whether you are eligible for a Roth IRA.
+Income thresholds, such as your modified adjusted gross income (MAGIs), determine whether you are eligible to contribute to a Roth IRA.
 Your MAGI is your income before any deductions are taken out.

-For the 2016 tax year, single taxpayers with (MAGIs) between $118,000 and $133,000, and married couples filing jointly with MAGIs between $186,000 and $196,000 are eligible for a partial contribution.
+For the 2019 tax year, single taxpayers with MAGI between $122,000 and $137,000, and married couples filing jointly with MAGI between $193,000 and $203,000 are eligible for a partial contribution.
 Taxpayers earning less than these thresholds may make the full contribution.
 Those earning more are not eligible to contribute to a Roth IRA.

 Because IRA rules are complex, ask your financial advisor about the IRA strategy that’s best for you.
-Even if you decide not to convert assets to a Discover Roth IRA CD, you may determine that it makes sense to contribute to a Discover Traditional IRA CD instead.
+Even if you decide not to convert assets to a Discover Roth IRA, you may determine that it makes sense to make a tax year contribution to a Discover Traditional or Roth IRA instead.

 In addition to offering IRA CDs to help you grow your retirement savings, Discover also offers an Online Savings Account to help you with your short-term savings goals and a full range of CDs to help you save for the future.
-Open an account online in minutes or call our 24-hour U.S.-based Customer Service at 1-800-347-7000.
+Open an account online or call our 24-hour U.S.-based Customer Service at 1-800-347-7000.
 For IRA CD-related assistance, call 1-888-204-8966.